varnish/hitch/docs/configuration.md

 also has the required issuer certificate as part of its chain, Hitch will automatically retrieve and refresh OCSP staples.

-To set this up, specify the following settings in your configuration file to:
+To set this up, specify the following setting in your configuration

-	ocsp-auto-query = on
+file:

-	ocsp-dir = "/var/cache/hitch-ocsp"
+	ocsp-dir = "/var/lib/hitch-ocsp"

 The `ocsp-dir` directory must be read/write accessible by the configured hitch user, and should not be read or write accessible by